MITA Motorsports 304L NSX Performance Exhaust

 Our Welding Process

-We discussed TIG welding earlier and how it is a more delicate method.
-Though our method goes an extra step.
-For our exhaust system, we introduce 100% Argon to be flown throughout our exhaust to act as a shielding gas.
-Meaning that we feed gas into our exhaust system and weld it both on the exterior and interior of the 304L grade stainless steel.
+We use TIG welding and take an extra step: we introduce 100% Argon to be flowed throughout our exhaust to act as a shielding gas.
+This means we feed gas into our exhaust system and weld it both on the exterior and interior of the 304L grade stainless steel.
 This allows for stronger welds than the traditional TIG welding.

-The rule of thumb of welding is to check consistency.
-The welds need to be consisted and not all over the place and be extremely messy.
+The rule of thumb is to check consistency.
+The welds need to be consistent and not all over the place and be extremely messy.
 Welds that show inconsistencies are considered bad welds.
 Our exhaust adds character by adding color to our welds to give a “flare” look but still structurally strong.

 4. Fitment

-With our prototype product, we found an issue with installing the upper flange where it was difficult to install and bolt onto the catalytic converters with the exhaust mounted first; though after alternating it, the installation process then became easier in which you mount the exhaust first then bolt onto the catalytic converters.
+With our prototype product, we found an issue with installing the upper flange where it was difficult to install and bolt onto the catalytic converters with the exhaust mounted first.
+After alternating it, the installation process then became easier in which you mount the exhaust first then bolt onto the catalytic converters.

 this is the best NSX exhaust on the market baritone yet always “with you” when you drive the car in a spirited manor. no drone and fantastic build quality, running full headers resonated test pipe to extract the most from the NSX